Driven by

 HARMONY AND SYMMETRY

 define the concept of beauty here.
-From the Stone Age to the present day, the crystals found in nature or painstakingly brought out by “crystal seekers” have fascinated us.
-Terms such as “frozen ice”, which originated with the Greeks, to “Milanese ware” in the Middle Ages, describe only part of this unique natural beauty.
+From the Stone Age to the present day, the crystals found in nature or brought out in painstaking work by crystal seeker have fascinated us.
+Terms like “frozen ice” originating from the Greeks to “Milanese ware” in the Middle Ages describe only a part of these unique natural beauties.

 DURING MILLIONS OF YEARS

-building blocks have arranged themselves in a regular building structure.
-The emergence of these different-looking crystals, which, however, in the final analysis can always be traced back to a uniform structure, inspires the crystal seeker and teaches him respect for nature and the environment.
+building stones have arranged themselves in a regular building structure.
+The formation of these different looking crystals, which however in the last consequence can always be traced back to a uniform structure, inspires the crystal seeker and teaches him the respect for nature and environment.

-of time, high pressure and high temperatures in the earth’s interior with certain liquids, fissures could form and then the crystals in their cavity.
-This art in nature is unique and inspires everyone who engages with it.
+of much time, high pressure, and high temperatures in the earth’s interior with certain liquids, fissures could form and then in their hollow space the crystals.
+This art in nature is unique and inspires everyone who studies it.

-Of the many minerals, rock crystal is probably the most fascinating with its brilliance.
-Shine and clarity often make it shine mysteriously.
-This is why it is also called the ‘stone of light’.
+Of the many minerals, rock crystal with its luster is probably the most fascinating.
+Luster and clarity often make it shine mysteriously.
+Therefore, it is also called ‘stone of light’.
 It is something mysterious and makes us search for words to name the intangible.

 LAW AND BEAUTY

-Even if each crystal looks quite unique, they are all built according to their inherent law, according to their crystal lattice.
-This regularity in combination with the changing environment gives the crystal its uniqueness and its beauty.
-In the crystal, the law becomes visible in its beauty.
+Even if each crystal looks unique, they are all built according to their inherent law, according to their crystal lattice.
+This law in combination with the changing environment gives the crystal its uniqueness and its beauty.
+In the crystal the law becomes visible in its beauty.

-Despite strict regularity, however, crystals are found again and again in new forms.
+In spite of strict regularity, crystals are found again and again in new forms.
 The changing environmental conditions make this possible.
-There are also around 4500 different minerals.
-The interplay of minerals in a cleft is what makes a stage so special and shows the diversity of the crystal world.
+In addition, there are about 4500 different minerals.
+The interaction of the minerals in a cleft makes the special charm of a stage and shows the diversity of the crystal world.

 CRAFTSMANSHIP AND TRADITION